Weather News, Weather Search, and Weather Links ( Science - Travel - Meteorology News and Links)

 SpaceWeather.com covers weather events in the earth's magnetic field and solar radiation space environment.

-Solar Effects on Weather is a primer from NOAA.
+Space Weather Impacts on Climate is a primer from NOAA.

 Michigan Tech has a good list of links to all kinds of data about and photos of the Aurora Borealis.